jeremycochoy/sednl/README.md

 -----------------

 SedNL is a C++11 network library with a high level API.
-It is event driven, which means you bind functions on events and your callback will be asymchronously called in a multi-threaded environment.
+It is event driven, which means you bind functions on events and your callback will be asynchronously called in a multi-threaded environment.
 This reduce network to 'designing good events' and 'reacting to events'.